KTruong008/kylebuildsstuff/src/routes/ramen-profitability-reflections/+page.md

 I think the same story can be applied to my ChatGPT wrapper.
 When my competitor launched his product it went viral.
 By the time I launched a week later there were already 5 other imitators and we were fighting for scraps.

 But what really made this clear to me was my latest Shopify app, a checkout customization app.
 Again, it made use of new Shopify APIs, but this time I was one of the first apps to launch in the category.
-The first few months were slow but then Shopify rolled out the features for all Shopify Plus merchants and my growth exploded.
+It was slow at first but then Shopify rolled out the features for all Shopify Plus merchants and my growth exploded.
 Within a month of the public roll out, my number of users quadrupled, and I reached ramen profitability.
 It continues to grow to this day.
 I positioned myself a tad bit early but it was still a great timing that aligned with this particular market.

 ## It’s ok to stop half way